-Level 1 - Quoted prices (unadjusted) in active markets for identical assets or liabilities.

-Level 2 - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
-Level 3 - Inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3 Inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).

-The fair value hierarchy of assets and liabilities measured at fair value on a recurring basis as at December 31, 2024 is as follows:
+The fair value hierarchy of assets and liabilities measured at fair value on a recurring basis as at March 31, 2025 was as follows: